F.E.A.R. 3: Reception

 Tim Francis of PC Gamer (UK) scored it 75 out of 100.
 He was critical of the plot and lack of scares but praised multiplayer and the "remarkably well-built co-op."
 He found it to be "a passable single player game that's hilarious fun in co-op."
 Rob Zacny of PC Gamer (US) scored it 74 out of 100, arguing that the decision to go with co-op undermined the horror.
 Finding it to be "just another shooter," he argued, "there is no imagination or style here, just repeated blood-textures and shrill screams."
 However, he praised Fettel's gameplay and the multiplayer, concluding "the strong combat and clever mechanics save it from its own clumsy campaign."
+VideoGamer.coms Jamin Smith gave the game a 7 out of 10, concluding that "FEAR 3 is an enjoyable experience, but is sadly lacking in the fear department, and has subsequently lost its defining characteristic."

 Cameron Lewis of Official Xbox Magazine (US) scored the Xbox 360 version 8 out of 10.
 He praised Fettle's "frantic" gameplay, and especially lauded multiplayer.
 He concluded, "F.E.A.R.
 3 isn't expertly polished or perfectly balanced, but it's got sufficient creeping dread and more than enough gameplay variety."
 Edwin Evans-Thirlwell of Official Xbox Magazine (UK) scored it 7 out of 10.
 He praised the shooting mechanics and multiplayer, which "makes the ambition festering within Day 1 Studios immediately plain", but he criticised the story and lack of scares.
 He concluded, "bettering its predecessors in many respects, F.E.A.R.
 3 falls well short of the mark in others."

 Adam Mathew of Australia's PlayStation Official Magazine scored it 6 out of 10.
-He was critical of the inconsistent logic regarding Fettel (such as how he use keyboards and open doors but cannot pick up guns), and argued that "F.E.A.R.
+He was critical of the inconsistent logic regarding Fettel (such as how he uses keyboards and opens doors but cannot pick up guns), and argued that "F.E.A.R.
 3 has gone the decidedly unscary, action intensive route of Resident Evil 5.
 Calling it "solid, if stock-standard", he did praise the "halfway decent " multiplayer.
 He concluded, "it does nothing to stand out from the status quo.
-Judged in the context of the wider F.E.A.R. franchise, this co-op infused test sacrifices too much of what made this series unique."
+Judged in the context of the wider F.E.A.R. franchise, this co-op-infused test sacrifices too much of what made this series unique."
 Calum Wilson Austin of The Sydney Morning Herald praised the gameplay but was critical of the plot; "I would hate to see this entry be the death knell of the franchise [...] those looking for any resolution from the previous games will be sorely disappointed."